 Bloody argument in Vienna: teenager threatens stepfather with a folding knife!

-youth crime in Vienna in focus
+Focus on juvenile crime in Vienna